bsodmike/easy-plex-media-server-in-linux/README.md

 # easy-plex-media-server-in-linux

-This is based on the excellent Docker build https://github.com/plexinc/pms-docker and packages it with some nice conveniences to aid getting running rather quickly.
+This is based on the excellent Docker build https://github.com/plexinc/pms-docker and this repo simply re-packages it with some nice conveniences.

 It takes less than 5 minutes to have your Plex Server up and running!